Free guides & tools

 Explore the documents and tools available using the menu on the left

 Registration is free and enables you to access: Over 100 free business guides.
 Over 50 free personal financial & tax guides.
 Free e-mail newsletters (optional)

 Being a parent is not easy, but neither is being an employer of parents.
 Although the requirement to pay tax credits through the payroll to employees has now ceased, there are several forthcoming changes to employment law which are designed to help working parents, and for which employers need to start planning now.

 Maternity pay is currently payable for up to nine months and the mother can take a further three months unpaid leave if she qualifies.

 Fathers now benefit from an additional period of paternity leave, introduced alongside the extension of Statutory Maternity leave to 12 months.
-Fathers (and other paternity leave claimants) may take any unused maternity leave that the mother has not taken, if she returns to work after six months, but before the end of her maternity leave period.
+Fathers (and other paternity leave claimants) may take any unused maternity leave that the mother has not taken, if she returns to work after six months (known as the Ordinary Maternity Leave), but before the end of her maternity leave period.

 Once the parent is back at work he or she can ask their employer for a flexible working arrangement, if their child is aged under six.
 Parents of disabled children can ask for flexible working if their child is aged under 18.
 The Work and Families Act extends this right to a much wider range of carers, including those who care for adults.

 While the parent is working, someone has to pay for the childcare, and the Government has been urging employers to help with these costs.
 Employers are able to provide their employees with childcare vouchers, or pay for childcare directly in a private nursery, with the first £55 per week for basic rate taxpayers being free of tax and national insurance contributions (NICs).
 This figure may be reduced for higher rate taxpayers and additional rate taxpayers, depending on when they entered the scheme.